 There are several possibilities for cleaning discoloured teeth.
 Teeth may be lightened by removing tartar and plaque or by cleansing with paste alone.
 More persistent stains need to be treated with soda cleaning.

 Old discoloured fillings can easily be replaced with modern tooth-coloured materials.
 A darkened or worn crown can be covered with a porcelain casing.
 If you want a lighter shade in an entire row of teeth, the teeth can be bleached.
 Bleaching can first be done at the clinic, and then you can easily renew it at home, using personal bleaching moulds made according to your teeth.
 It is also possible to bleach a single discoloured tooth.
+From our appointment you can reserve time for a short assessment of bleaching, free of charge.

 During the check-up, we will check the mucous membranes of the mouth, the functionality of the occlusion, the condition of the gums and of course the teeth themselves.
 If any need for treatment is found, we will prepare a treatment plan and discuss its implementation.
 We will also determine your personal frequency of check-ups, which may be every six months, every year or even every two years.
 In future, we can invite you to the clinic by email, text message or phone, as agreed upon.
 X-rays as support to the check-up